 She also served as a member of the Boeing enterprise Engineering leadership team, overseeing export compliance and intellectual property activities in Commercial Airplanes.

-Previously, Hopper was the vice president of Boeing Test & Evaluation, where she was responsible for laboratory and flight test operations in support of validation and certification of Boeing commercial and defense products.
-Named to that position in 2018, Hopper oversaw about 5,000 engineers, pilots, mechanics and technicians, who test and evaluate new Boeing aircraft, modifications and upgrades to existing aircraft, and who provide test support to Boeing businesses.
+Previously, Hopper was the vice president of Boeing Test & Evaluation, where she was responsible for laboratory and flight test operations, in support of validation and certification of Boeing commercial and defense products.
+Named to that position in 2018, Hopper oversaw 5,000 engineers, pilots, mechanics and technicians, who test and evaluate new Boeing aircraft, modifications and upgrades to existing aircraft, and who provide test support to Boeing businesses.

-Prior to that position, Hopper served as vice president of Engineering, Modifications & Maintenance for Boeing Global Services, where she was responsible for fleet engineering services, modifications to aircraft, logistics products and support, Aircraft-on-Ground (AOG) services, forward base deployment with operators around the world, and Maintenance, Repair and Overhaul facilities in San Antonio, Cecil Field and Shanghai.
+Prior to that position, Hopper served as vice president of Engineering, Modifications & Maintenance for Boeing Global Services where she was responsible for fleet engineering services, modifications to aircraft, logistics products and support, Aircraft-on-Ground (AOG) services, forward base deployment with operators around the world, and Maintenance, Repair and Overhaul facilities in San Antonio, Cecil Field and Shanghai.

 Hopper also served as vice president of Material Services for Boeing Commercial Airplanes, where she was responsible for commercial aviation's most comprehensive aircraft spare-parts sales, services and distribution network, serving customers worldwide.
 Concurrently, she led Commercial Aviation Services’ data analytics team.

 Hopper also previously served as vice president of Commercial Airplanes Customer Support, where she managed the health of the world’s largest fleet of commercial jetliners – more than 13,000 airplanes.
 She oversaw a complete set of Boeing technical resources, helping more than 800 operators maintain their fleets throughout the life cycle of their airplanes.